lukesmurray/linked-notes-vscode/README.md

 Use the setting `linked-notes-vscode.defaultBib`.
 The value is a path to a CSL JSON file and is relative to the workspace root. `library.json` would resolve to `${workspaceRoot}/library.json`.

 The recommended method for getting a CSL JSON file is to use the [better bib text extension](https://retorque.re/zotero-better-bibtex/) for Zotero.
-Set up an [automatic export](https://retorque.re/zotero-better-bibtex/exporting/auto/)to the file specified by `linked-notes-vscode.defaultBib`.
+Set up an [automatic export](https://retorque.re/zotero-better-bibtex/exporting/auto/) to the file specified by `linked-notes-vscode.defaultBib`.
 Select the `keep updated` option so that future citations are automatically picked up.

 ### Citations In Markdown

 The extension supports a subset of [markdown pandoc citeproc citation format](https://pandoc.org/MANUAL.html#citations).
 Specifically any citation key identified by an `@` sign followed by a `citationKey` can be used in single brackets.
 For example `[@ahoCorasick page 55]`.
 Pandoc citeproc also support citation keys in text followed by locators for example `@ahoCorasick [page 55]` but that style is not supported by this extension.

 > Citations go inside square brackets and are separated by semicolons.
 Each citation must have a key, composed of ‘@’ + the citation identifier from the database, and may optionally have a prefix, a locator, and a suffix.
-The citation key must begin with a letter, digit, or _, and may contain alphanumerics, _, and internal punctuation characters (:.#\$%&-+?<>~/).
+The citation key must begin with a letter, digit, or _, and may contain alphanumerics,_, and internal punctuation characters (:.#\$%&-+?<>~/).
 Here are some examples:
 >
 > ```
 > Blah blah [see @doe99, pp. 33-35; also @smith04, chap.
 1].